starkfell/100DaysOfIaC/articles/day.22.stage.in.storage.md

 - Deletes the resource group, if empty
 - Publishes our deployment template
 - Copies another artifact (APIM XML policy) to Azure blob storage

+At this point, once user acceptance testing is complete, we are ready to deploy.

 ## Why is this better?